netxms/netxms-doc/admin/appendix.rst

        ExternalParameter and ExternalParameterShellExec behaves identically.
      -
    * - ExternalParametersProvider
-     - Adds list of metrics that are cashed by agent and returned to server per request.
+     - Adds list of metrics that are cached by the agent and returned to server per request.
 Metrics should be returned in *metric=value* format each pair in new line.
      - No defaults
    * - ExternalSubagent
      - ID of external subagent.
 Should be same as ``ExternalMasterAgent`` in master agent configuration file.